Hampshire horticulturalists are again showcasing their amazing talents at the world famous Chelsea Flower Show.

 The planting for ‘Ebb & Flow’ has been carefully selected to include a range of plants for biodiversity and to encourage gardeners to select plants not only for flowers but for the stunning leaf colours, leaf shapes, foliage habit and stem interest.
 Rain garden specific planting pockets are created using tough plants that can withstand varying moisture conditions and shade such as Ophiopogon, and living walls will provide a ‘living larder’ to supply the kitchen with edible flowers, herbs, salad and soft fruit.
 Materials in the garden are varied and contrasting.
 From the most traditional hand crafted clay bricks to cutting edge porcelain cladding, the depth of colour and finishes has been carefully curated to provide inspiration for all.

 The planting has been chosen as a subtle extension of the hard landscape materials with dark foliage and interesting leaf shapes creating texture and movement against the more formal evergreen planting.
-It will include Rosa glauca, Baptisia australis, Cornus canadensis Lamium orvala and Angelica sylvestris ‘Vicar’s Mead’
+It includes Rosa glauca, Baptisia australis, Cornus canadensis Lamium orvala and Angelica sylvestris ‘Vicar’s Mead’

-The student team at Sparsholt College are hoping for medal success at RHS Chelsea 2018.
-Sparsholt have teamed up with the charity Help for Heroes to create the garden, The Force for Good, which will tell the powerful story of the role horticulture plays in the recovery and ongoing support of injured British Armed Forces personnel and their families.
+The student team at Sparsholt College teamed up with the charity Help for Heroes to create the garden, The Force for Good, which tells the powerful story of the role horticulture plays in the recovery and ongoing support of injured British Armed Forces personnel and their families.

 Hampshire Carnivorous Plants, Southampton

 Site Number: GPD162